-We responded to users with questions about a lookback period by explaining that measure does not count contraception that is "ever provided".
+We responded to users with questions about a lookback period by explaining that measure does not count LARC methods that are "ever provided".
 It looks only within the measurement year to assess contraception provided during that period (i.e., annual provision).
-These rates are expected to be lower than contraception "ever provided", but they will be consistently lower when comparing across clinics, and it enables year over year comparisons.
-Thus, for the purposes of identifying lowest performing clinics that could use a quality improvement intervention, the current specification is appropriate.
-Women who already use a most or moderately effective method can be included in the numerator if they have a claim with a diagnosis surveillance code during the measurement year.
-These diagnosis surveillance codes denote when a health care provider assesses a woman's current method and are among the codes used to define the numerator.
+These rates are expected to be lower than contraception "ever provided", but they will be consistently lower when comparing across reporting units to identify very low rates, and it enables year over year comparisons.
+Thus, for the purposes of identifying units with LARC provision less than 2% that could use a quality improvement intervention, the current specification is appropriate.

-For this application, OPA calculated NQF #2903 at several levels of analysis: facility, clinician group/practice, health plan, public health region, and state to test the measure's reliability and validity.
+For this application, OPA calculated NQF #2904 at several levels of analysis: facility, clinician group/practice, health plan, public health region, and state to test the measure's reliability and validity.
 In this form's 1b.4, measure scores were examined by race/ethnicity (and over time, where available) in multiple datasets to examine differences in access.
-OPA agrees with the importance of stratifying NQF #2903 scores by client characteristics to monitor quality improvement initiatives and better understand contraceptive provision among women wishing to use most or moderately effective methods.
-To address the concerns around appropriate measure implementation and interpretation, OPA will continue to promote use of NQF #2903 in tandem with the Person-Centered Contraceptive Counseling (PCCC) measure developed by University of California San Francisco or another measure of client experience to ensure contraceptive care is provided in a patient-centered manner.
-Recently endorsed in November 2020 by NQF's Consensus Standards Approval Committee, research is currently under way to identify ways to operationalize the 'tandem use' of NQF #2903 with the new PCCC measure (NQF #3543).
+OPA agrees with the importance of stratifying NQF #2904 scores by client characteristics to monitor quality improvement initiatives and identify reporting units with very low rates of LARC provision to women who wish to use these highly effective methods.
+To address the concerns around appropriate measure implementation and interpretation, OPA will continue to promote use of NQF #2904 in tandem with the Person-Centered Contraceptive Counseling (PCCC) measure developed by University of California San Francisco or another measure of client experience to ensure contraceptive care is provided in a patient-centered manner.
+Recently endorsed in November 2020 by NQF's Consensus Standards Approval Committee, research is currently under way to identify ways to operationalize the 'tandem use' of NQF #2904 with the new PCCC measure.